fardinjafrul/website/README.md

 ### 4. Add a new section

-We started you off with a few basic sections for your portfolio site, but you have creative freedom to make it your own and add new sections relevant to what you want on your site.
+We started you off with a few basic sections for your Random site, but you have creative freedom to make it your own and add new sections relevant to what you want on your site.

-For an example, let's add an education section to your portfolio site.
+For an example, let's add an education section to your Random site.

 1. Create a new component for the section within the `Components` folder.
 Add a new file called `Education.jsx`.